igorkulman/coding-journal/content/post/2015-09-11-strange-combination-of-https-and-windows-phone-8-1-that-can-make-your-app-and-phone-freeze.md

 ---
 Last week I came upon a really bizarre problem that you may also find interesting.
 Lets start with a bit of context.

 **Tl;Dr**: There seems to be a bug in Windows phone 8.1 that can make your app and the phone freezes when displaying images over HTTPS from some servers.
-Skip to [the end of this article][1] to see a video and get the source code.
+Skip to [the end of this article](#bug) to see a video and get the source code.

 **The Windows Phone app**